 Marc spent ten years as a mechanic on the McLaren Formula One pit crew.
 Looking at every aspect of F1, he explains the communication, teamwork, pressure and strategy to secure marginal gains.
 With each car generating 10mb of data per lap, analysts look ever more closely at competitors’ decisions in an effort to optimise their own team performance.
-Marc also provides insight for Sky Sports, and is part of the ITV team covering the electrically-powered Formula E, showcasing the latest British racing technology.
+Marc also provides F1 insight for Sky Sports, takes a look at some unconventional motorsports for the Discovery Channel, and covers events in the cutting-edge Formula E series.

 Marc Priestley spent ten years as a member of the McLaren Formula One pit crew as a race mechanic.
 In that time he worked with drivers including Kimi Raikkönen, David Coulthard, Fernando Alonso, Lewis Hamilton, and Jenson Button.
 He offers a first-hand insight into the workings of a top-flight F1 team.

 Looking at every aspect of F1, and in particular the unique role of the pit crew, Marc examines the communication, teamwork, pressure and strategy involved in a sport where millions are spent shaving hundredths of seconds off lap times.

 Marc explains the team’s search for high performance under pressure as millions watch, and drivers and sponsors expect perfection.
 He highlights the dedication of each crew member in getting their role precisely timed and synchronised, and the direct part they play in the planning and design of the car, garage and equipment.
 He analyses the crucial nature of each and every member of the team, their individual accountability, and their role in achieving the marginal gains required.